Scientist90s/hackathonML/README.md

-# Twitter Data prediction for virality
+# Twitter Post prediction for virality
+This project